lwjohnst86/tagDiabetes/doc/manuscript.md

 chromatography peak areas to that of the internal standards [@Nishi2014a].
 There were 22 fatty acids measured in the TGFA fraction.
-Findings for other lipid fractions in this cohort are reported separately (see ref [@Johnston2016a] for the phospholipid and cholesteryl ester fraction and [@Johnston2017b] for the NEFA fraction analysis).
+Findings for other lipid fractions in this cohort are reported separately (see [@Johnston2016a] for the phospholipid and cholesteryl ester fraction and [@Johnston2017b] for the NEFA fraction analysis).

 ## Anthropometrics and sociodemographics